Horses' Collars: Plot

-The Stooges, acting as emissaries under the auspices of Detective Hyden Zeke, embark upon a mission to the Western frontier with the objective of assisting Nell Higginbottom in reclaiming an IOU wrongfully obtained from her father.
-The document, coveted by Double Deal Decker, a notorious individual of ruthless disposition, represents a key instrument in his bid to unlawfully appropriate Nell's rightful inheritance, a prized ranch.
+The Stooges, acting under the auspices of Detective Hyden Zeke, embark on a mission to the Western frontier with the objective of assisting Nell Higginbottom in reclaiming an IOU wrongfully obtained from her father.
+The document is in the possession of Double Deal Decker, a notorious outlaw, and represents a key instrument in his bid to unlawfully appropriate Nell's rightful inheritance, a prized ranch.

-Undaunted by the looming hazards, the Stooges encounter a series of challenges, notably successfully appropriating Decker's wallet through a strategic maneuver.
-This act incites the antagonist's wrath, precipitating a perilous situation wherein he and his accomplices endeavor to administer summary justice by hanging the trio.
+Undaunted by the looming hazards, the Stooges meet with Nell in a tavern operated by Decker, and obtain Decker's wallet through a strategic maneuver on the dance floor.
+After the Stooges are caught holding the wallet, Decker and his accomplices endeavor to administer summary justice by hanging the trio.

 The Stooges press forward, penetrating into Decker's clandestine stronghold.
-Here, they exhibit resolve as they successfully access the secure confines of a safe, wherein lies the coveted IOU.
+Here, they successfully break open a safe wherein lies the coveted IOU.
 Amidst the ensuing confrontation with Decker and his confederates, the Stooges demonstrate their mettle, with Curly's idiosyncratic fear of mice paradoxically aiding their cause.